OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

   .. literalinclude:: ../../../../tests/doc/doc13.liq

 * ``<c.entry>: 'parameter -> amount:dun -> operation``.
 Forge an
   internal contract call.
-It is translated to ``TRANSFER_TOKENS`` in Michelson.
 The amount argument can be labeled, in which case it can appear before the parameter. ``c`` is either a contract handle (of type ``[%handle 'parameter]``) or an address.